-This year the Hays Larks will celebrate 75 Years of baseball at Larks Park.
+This year the Hays Larks celebrated 75 Years of baseball at Larks Park.
 During this time Larks Park has served the community of Hays by being one of the best places to watch baseball, hang out with friends and make memories.
 Having hosted thousands of fans from all over the world since 1940, ‘Larks Park’ with its dedicated staff & community support, has proudly stood the test of time.

 Enjoy a fun time and learn to play baseball with the Hays Larks.
 The instructors are the Larks players and staff themselves!
 We look forward to seeing you.

 This years (2021) Larks Camp will be held at Larks Park.

 Instruction will cover: hitting, throwing, fielding and base running.
 A controlled game will be played each day.
 The last day of camp will feature contests in the various areas of the game

 June 7,8,9,10 9:30-12:00 Boys entering grades 2-8 Cost $60 ($50 for 2nd family member)

 CARE | WARM UP | MECHANICS | PICKOFFS

 Pitching & Catching

 Pitching instruction will include: care and warming up of the arm, pitching mechanics, fielding and pickoff moves.
 Catchers will receive instruction on receiving, throwing and blocking.
 Various drills will be used for practice.